-All school doors open at 8.55 am.
-This time is sufficient for all pupils to come into their classroom.
+School gates open at 8:40 am.
+The school day starts at 8.55 am.
+This time is sufficient for all pupils to come into school.

 Each class teacher has the responsibility for keeping an accurate record of attendance.
 Any pupil who is absent must be recorded at the beginning of the morning and afternoon session.
-The attendance register must be completed by the class teacher by 9.00am and by 1.00pm.
+The attendance register must be completed by the class teacher by 9.00am and by 1.30pm.